jboss-developer/jboss-eap-quickstarts/forge-from-scratch/README.md

 4. In the Forge Console Window, navigate to the root directory of this quickstart.

         $ cd QUICKSTART_HOME/forge-from-scratch/
-5. Notice there are 2 files with the `.fsh` extension in this directory.
-One is named `generate.fsh` and the other is named `generate_jbds_9_0.fsh`.
-    * If you are using JBoss Developer Studio 9.1, run the `generate.fsh` file from the Forge console using the `run` command:
+5. Notice there is a file in this directory named `generate.fsh`.
+Run this file from the Forge console using the `run` command:

         $ run generate.fsh
-    * If you are using JBoss Developer Studio 9.0, run the `generate_jbds_9_0.fsh` file from the Forge console using the `run` command:

-        $ run generate_jbds_9_0.fsh

 6. At this point, Forge creates the new project and builds it.
-    * The script issues this command: `$ project-new --named forge-example --topLevelPackage org.example;`
+    * The script issues this command: `$ project-new --named forge-example --top-level-package org.example;`
     * You next see the console message: `***SUCCESS*** Project named 'forge-example' has been created.`
     * This is followed by a dialog saying `User Operation is waiting for "Importing Forge project" to complete.`.
     * After a number of `***SUCCESS***` messages, you see `***SUCCESS*** Build Success` near the end of the console output.